EnokiUN/psup/docs/usage/atlas.rst

 * Run it with Python:

-  To run a SUScript file with Pyhton make a .py file in the story's directory and type in it:
+  To run a SUScript file with Python make a .py file in the story's directory and type in it:

   .. code-block:: python3